AIRES: A system for air shower simulations

 Let us first define the set of directories used by the AIRES system during the simulations: \begin{description} \item[Global {AIRES file directories!global directory|bfpage{ }}.]
 Containing the log , IDF , ADF and summary files. \item[Compressed output {AIRES file directories!output directory|bfpage{ }}.]
 Sometimes referred simply as {\em\bfseries Output directory,\/} contains the compressed output files . \item[Export {AIRES file directories!export directory|bfpage{ }}.]
 Containing all the exported data files . \item[Scratch {AIRES file directories!scratch directory|bfpage{ }}.]
 Containing most of the internal files that are generated during the simulations, including the particle stack scratch files. \end{description} The output and scratch directories default to the current working directory when not specified.
 On the other hand, the global and export directory default to the current setting of the output directory.

-The IDL directive \idlbfx;FileDirectory; permits complete control on the listed directories\footnote{The old syntax of version 1.4.2 is no longer supported.}.
+The IDL directive \idlbfx;FileDirectory; permits complete control on the listed directories.
 For example, the sequence of instructions: \kwexample{ FileDirectory Scratch \kwt;/mytmpdir;\\ FileDirectory Export \kwt;/myexportdir; } sets the scratch (export ) to the strings (must be meaningful to the operating system) \kw;/mytmpdir; (\kw;/myexportdir;).
-The directory spacifications may be either absolute or relative.
+The directory specifications may be either absolute or relative.
 Relative specifications are always with respect to the working directory .
 In the preceding example the remaining directories are not specified, and will therefore take their respective default settings.

 The directive \kwexample{ FileDirectory All \kwt;/mydir; } simultaneously sets the global, output and export directories.